 Overtraining is the accumulation of training or non-training stress resulting in a long-term decrease in performance.

 Overtraining syndrome is a maladapted response to excessive workloads without adequate recovery.
-It can result in problems throughout many body systems along with mood changes.
+It can result in problems throughout many body systems and mood changes.

 Sings and symptoms of overtraining:

 - Irritability, restlessness, excitability, anxiousness